 Time To Get the Lead Out

-None of this left the public with a good impression of China—something that country wanted very much to avoid with the coming of the 2008 Olympics.
+None of this left the public with a good impression of China—something that the country wanted very much to avoid with the coming of the 2008 Olympics.
 It did not bespeak so well of American industry either.
-The Congress and the regulatory agencies rightly wanted to know who was asleep at the wheel.
-Was this a case of suppliers pulling a fast one on their American customers, or customers turning a blind eye to the manufacturing short-cuts of its suppliers to ensure lower costs?
+Congress and the regulatory agencies rightly wanted to know who was asleep at the wheel.
+Was this a case of suppliers pulling a fast one on their American customers, or customers turning a blind eye to the manufacturing shortcuts of its suppliers to ensure lower costs?

 Whatever the case may be, this past year should wake up industry to the need to take a harder look at their product stewardship responsibilities.
-You may need to consider undertaking random audits and spot checks to ensure that your suppliers are providing you with product that complies with stated specifications for purity.
+You may need to consider undertaking random audits and spot checks to ensure that your suppliers are providing you with a product that complies with stated specifications for purity.
 If there is reason to doubt a supplier's veracity, then an even more extensive compliance testing scheme may need to be considered, or even the business relationship itself examined.

 Businesses in the U.S. must respond to the legitimate concerns expressed by the American public.
 As many companies are finding out the hard way, product recalls are expensive and damaging to a company's image.

 In addition, companies of all types put themselves at risk of violating state laws that can cost them dearly.
 Two of them are Proposition 65 and the CONEG "Toxics in Packaging Laws."

 The Safe Drinking Water and Toxic Enforcement Act of 1986—better known as "Proposition 65"—requires the governor of California to publish a list of chemicals "known to the State to cause cancer or reproductive toxicity."
 At present, more than 700 chemicals are listed as carcinogens or reproductive toxicants.

 One prohibition of the law states that no person may knowingly expose any individual to a significant amount of a listed chemical without first providing a "clear and reasonable warning."